-For some genera, such as Trinchesia is the alphabet almost through.
+For some genera, such as Trinchesia was the alphabet almost through.
 I had to change the distinguishing alphabetic character into a number.
-I have chosen 2-digit numbers, even though '01' looks a little bit stupid, and now is only the genus italic written.
+I had chosen 2-digit numbers, even though '01' looks a little bit stupid, and now is only the genus italic written.

 Gosliner, Terrence M., David W. Behrens & Ángel Valdés.
 2008.
 Indo-Pacific Nudibranchs and Sea Slugs.